sagi778/EDA/README.md

 # Data_Explorer App

-simple & fast Data Exploration tool,
+Simple & fast Data Exploration tool,
 it allows you to explore data along many files.
 App is built on simple "Command blocks" - each block contain an analysis which is a peace in the puzzle.

+Exploring the data is conducted via CommandBlocks from the following Tabs:
+"Preview"/"Plots"/"Analysis".
+"Story" Tab is empty & will contain only saved CommandBlocks - it is used for presenting the final result.

 # Preview blocks:
 ![get_preview](screenshots/get_preview.png)